Smell of Incense: Southwest F.O.B. recording

 In 1968, the West Coast Pop Art Experimental Band was performing at a teen dance club in Dallas called LouAnns with the composition in their set list.
 A local psychedelic group, Southwest F.O.B. was opening for the band, and was so impressed by the song that they were motivated to record it themselves.
 Their version was conducted in a similar musical style to its predecessor, but was considerably shorter in comparison to the original album version, with a run-time of two minutes and 40 seconds.
 Their version peaked at number 56 on the Hot 100.
 The group's version was also included on Southwest F.O.B.'s only album, Smell of Incense.
-However, the cover art sparked some controversary for its depiction of four nude women, resulting in many record stores refusing to stock the album.
+However, the cover art sparked some controversy for its depiction of four nude women, resulting in many record stores refusing to stock the album.